-We are currently accepting laptops to donate to people who don't have a device for online learning.
+We are currently accepting devices to refurbish and donate to people who don't have a device for online learning.
 If you have an old desktop, laptop, or other device, please feel free to donate it to us.
 It doesn't have to work--no matter the conditon, we will accept it and repair it.
 We always format the drive and reinstall the operating system, so none of your personal data is at risk.

 Make sure to back up any important data that you have on your device.
 We will completely and irreversibly remove any personal data that remains on the device.
 We are not responsible for any loss of data.